 Outside of academics, I worked as a campus tour guide.
 What began as a part-time job quickly became one of the most meaningful parts of my college experience.
 I was later promoted to the executive team, where I helped train new guides, led large group events, and worked on projects that improved how we connected with prospective students and their families.
 That experience strengthened my communication and leadership skills, as well as my ability to explain complex topics in a relatable way.

-From the beach in Southern California to the forests of Santa Cruz, my journey has been shaped by curiosity, persistence, and a commitment to learning.
+From the beach in Southern California, the forests of Santa Cruz, and the desert of Tucson, my journey has been shaped by curiosity, persistence, and a commitment to learning.